 The School is committed to the safety and wellbeing of all children and young people.
-Child safety is at the forefront of all decision-making at the School.
+Child safety and compliance with the applicable child safety laws and standards is at the forefront of all decision-making at the School.

 The School's approach to creating and maintaining a child safe school environment is guided by our mission and values which are published on the School's website.